aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   });
   ```

-  Here, `encryptionKey` i.e. KMS key arn will need to be defined for each replica.
+  Here, `encryptionKey` is the KMS key arn and will need to be defined for each replica.
 * Another new option will be: `MULTI_REGION_KEY`.
 This will be a multi region KMS key that we provision
 for the customer and also provision the supporting stacks in regions where a table replica is present.
 This feature probably requires an RFC of its own and can be added at a later point after release.